GrandpaScout/Figura-NBTExtractor/README.md

 (Because I said so, that's why.)

 You will also need a Minecraft server jar.
-The latest can be downloaded from the Minecraft launcher by selecting the latest version installation and clicking the server button above the version dropdown.
+The latest can be downloaded from the Minecraft launcher by selecting the latest version installation and clicking the *SERVER* button above the version dropdown.
+Place the downloaded `server.jar` into the same folder with `main.lua`
 &nbsp;
 ## Running
 Open a command prompt in the folder where `main.lua` sits and run `path/to/lua.exe main.lua` to start the extractor.

+You can optionally use `path/to/lua.exe main.lua -f "DRIVE://path/to/avatar.nbt"` to directly extract a file without going through the file selection steps.

 ### Interactive mode
 Running `path/to/lua.exe -i main.lua modulename` will cause the module to be loaded standalone into